AsiaR-community/coc/CODE_OF_CONDUCT.md

 ### Reporting

-If you are being harassed by a member/guest/participant of/at AsiaR, notice that someone else is being harassed, or have any other concerns, please contact the Global Leadership Team via reporting [at] rladies [dot] org.
+If you are being harassed by a member/guest/participant of/at AsiaR, notice that someone else is being harassed, or have any other concerns, please contact asiar.community [at] gmail [dot] com.
 Local incidences will be handled together with the local organisers.
 If the person who is harassing you is on the team, they will recuse themselves from handling your incident.
 We will respond as promptly as we can.

 This code of conduct applies to AsiaR spaces, but if you are being harassed by a member/guest/participant of/at AsiaR outside our spaces, we still want to know about it.
-We will take all good-faith reports of harassment by AsiaR members, especially the Global Leadership Team, seriously.
+We will take all good-faith reports of harassment by AsiaR members seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.
-The Global Leadership Team reserves the right to exclude people from AsiaR based on their past behavior, including behavior outside AsiaR spaces and behavior towards people who are not in AsiaR.
+We reserve the right to exclude people from AsiaR based on their past behavior, including behavior outside AsiaR spaces and behavior towards people who are not in AsiaR.

 In order to protect volunteers from abuse and burnout, we reserve the right to reject any report we believe to have been made in bad faith.
 Reports intended to silence legitimate criticism may be deleted without response.